rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 I will also note a possible relationship to _repetitive negative thinking_.
 Gotchas often become mystery bugs and are resolved using workarounds.

-Gotchas presented to us by language designers (thank you very much) or library implementers should technically be classified as _intrinsic_ since a common bloke like me can't do much about them other than look for a job that uses a better tooling.
+Gotchas presented to us (thank you very much) by language designers or library implementers should technically be classified as _intrinsic_ since a common bloke like me can't do much about them other than look for a job that uses a better tooling.
-If you look at the programming as a whole, these are extraneous loads.
+If you look at programming as a whole, these are extraneous loads.

 I plan to return to the topic of gotchas in my next post.

 _side_note_start
-**There is a planet** (not in our galaxy) where all programming abstractions and types are treated with respect.
-Unsound abstractions and incorrect implementations are removed and replaced.
-The cognitive effort of programming on this planet is low.  &#127776;
+**There is a planet** where PL designers treat all programming abstractions and types with respect.
+Only sound, correctly implemented abstractions are used.
+As result, this planet has only unpopular languages, their TIOBE index starts at number 100. &#127776;
 _side_note_end

 ## Germane and intrinsic load of FP

 I was learning FP while working as a Java / Groovy developer.
 It took me 8 years, I estimated about 7000 hours.
 This effort included Category Theory, Types (my main interest), PLT, programming in bunch of FP languages.
+3 learning experiences stood out:
+[TAPL](https://www.goodreads.com/book/show/112252.Types_and_Programming_Languages) (~7 months), [CTFP](https://www.goodreads.com/book/show/33618151-category-theory-for-programmers) (~6 months), and [T(ype)DD in Idris](https://www.manning.com/books/type-driven-development-with-idris) (~4 months).
 Given typical consulting rates for a senior Java dev that is close to a million dollar personal investment.
 And, I still had to internalize a lot of this when I started my actual Haskell job.

 I probably have convinced you that either I am slow on the uptake or FP is just too hard.
-My point is not that FP cannot be learned and applied incrementally, rather that there is a lot to learn and doing so within project timelines is not going to work well.
+My point is not that FP cannot be learned and applied incrementally, rather that there is a lot to it and trying to learn FP only as part of a project work is not going to work well.
+Unfortunately, a large effort outside of project scope is incompatible with how the industry works.
 The other point is that even though my learning effort was high, it was still lower than concurrent cognitive loads I was facing at work.
 Was I allowed to use what I learned, the result might had been a net decrease.
 We should not think about the learning effort in isolation.

 How many programmers or how many CS college graduates, do you think, will understand how the following (mid-school?) formulas apply to programming?: